bluescarni/heyoka/doc/expression.rst

 .. cpp:function:: template <typename Arg0, typename...
 Args> auto make_vars(const Arg0 &str, const Args &...strs)

-   Create expressions from strings.
+   Create variable expressions from strings.

-   This function will return one or more :cpp:class:`expression` instances constructed from the input arguments.
+   This function will return one or more :cpp:class:`expression` instances containing :cpp:class:`variables <variable>` constructed from the input arguments.
    If a single argument is supplied, a single expression is returned.
 Otherwise, a ``std::array`` of expressions (one for each argument) is returned.